chiteshgokul/civic-track/README.md

   - Add MapView.js with react-leaflet for interactive maps.
   - Implement password reset and email notifications.
   - Add unit tests with Jest for frontend and Mocha for backend.

-## License

-MIT License.
-See LICENSE file for details (if applicable).